obrana-boranija/hexavera-blog/localized/en/blog/your-workforce-is-stable-your-workforce-data-isnt.md

 include_charts: true
 ---

-# Your workforce is stable.
-Your workforce data isn't.

-## Executive TL;DR

 Workforce volatility metrics (turnover, absenteeism, skill gaps) fluctuate wildly in financial reporting.
 Operational reality is stable.
 The gap is data fragmentation.
 Workforce data lives in 4–6 systems (HRIS, timekeeping, absence tracking, payroll, MES, scheduling).
 No integration means no consistent view.
 Each system reports different numbers.
 Finance and Operations see instability where none exists operationally.

 ## Quantified Outcomes